The Process

 Everyone voted on the topics that were submitted in the first week.

+A pre-agreed moderation process was followed by the organisers in XRUK Assemblies team.
 Some duplications were merged and some sentences rephrased to statements which left 588 ideas to vote on.
-You didn't need to vote on every idea.
-Polis worked its magic even if you only voted on 20 ideas.

-You can read the Guide: Polis for Participants, so you understand the process followed so far and to make the most out of taking part in the next stage of deciding the topic for our first Movement Assembly by voting on everyone's submissions.
+A Guide: Polis for Participants was shared with rebels to help them better understand the process and to help them make the most out of taking part in deciding the topic for our first Movement Assembly, by voting on everyone's submissions.

 In Week Three...

-- Polis identified the most popular ideas for topics which to be the basis for our first Movement Assembly.
+- Polis identified the most popular ideas for topics which to be the basis for a Movement Assembly.

-- UK Assemblies [the Assembly Organisers on this occasion] then supported, coordinated and publicised this assembly.
+- XRUK Assemblies [the Assembly Organisers on this occasion] then supported, coordinated and publicised this first Movement Assembly.

-- Results are shared on the Rebel Toolkit and publicised on the Rebellion Broadcast.
+- Results are here on the Rebel Toolkit and were publicised on the Rebellion Broadcast.

 Data from the Polis used for choosing the question